Cinnamon Rice Pudding with Peaches makes a beautiful, tasty parfait. Layer fresh peaches with rice pudding.

 Simple, Easy Recipe

-I looked up recipes.
-Some add golden or regular raisins, some are plain, some add other fruits and spices.
+The first time I made this, I looked up recipes because rice pudding was not a recipe my mom made.
+Some recipes add golden or regular raisins, some are plain, some add other fruits and spices.
 I thought the Food.com recipe sounded the simplest and easiest, and it turned out it was.
 Of course, I had to change it up a little bit.
 Don and I like cinnamon and nutmeg, so I added both to the liquids when I mixed them.

 The recipe takes about 45 minutes and a little fussing—as any pudding-type food does—so it doesn’t burn.
 But it’s totally simple.
 I suggest you make it early in the day so it has time to get cold before you serve it, but it tastes great at room temperature, too.